 What is Household Hazardous Waste?

-Leftover household products that contain corrosive, toxic, ignitable, or reactive ingredients are considered to be "household hazardous waste" or "HHW."
-Products, such as paints, cleaners, oils, batteries, and pesticides that contain potentially hazardous ingredients require special care when you dispose of them.
+Leftover household products that contain corrosive, toxic, ignitable, or reactive ingredients are considered to be "household hazardous waste" or "HHW".
+Products such as paints, cleaners, oils, batteries, and pesticides that contain potentially hazardous ingredients require special care when being disposed of.

-Improper disposal of household hazardous wastes can include pouring them down the drain, on the ground, into storm sewers, or in some cases putting them out with the trash.
+Improper disposal of household hazardous wastes includes pouring them down the drain, on the ground, into storm sewers, or putting them in the trash.
 The dangers of such disposal methods might not be immediately obvious, but improper disposal of these wastes can pollute the environment and pose a threat to human health.

 Additional HHW services may be available through your City.
 Contact your City’s Recycling Coordinator to find out other ways to dispose of your household hazardous waste items in your community.